webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 Replace a specific module when building for a [development environment](/guides/production).

-Say you have a config file `some/path/config.development.module.js` and a special version for production in `some/path/config.production.module.js`
+Say you have a config file `some/path/config.development.module.js` and a concrete version for production in `some/path/config.production.module.js`

-Just add the following plugin when building for production:
+Add the following plugin when building for production:

 ``` javascript
 new webpack.NormalModuleReplacementPlugin(